craigwashere/100-Days-of-Python/README.md

 Day 48:		this marks the beginning of web-based automation.
 Using selenium main.py gets upcoming events from python.org, interaction.py enters dummy values in a mock website created by the instructor.
 Selenium2.py is an inherited version of Selenium I used for the cookie automation that plays the cookie game on a website.

 Day 49:		script to automatically apply for a job through linkedIn.com using selenium (in this case the inherited Selenium2 I created to handle some of the leg work).
 Inside the Selenium2, as before, we make use of the geckodriver to run the we browser of choice (firefox).

+Day 50:		requires tinder and facebook, I subscribed to neither and don't want to bother.

+Day 51:		automates a internet speed test through speedtest.net and posts the results on twitter.
+I don't have twitter and won't bother.
+Makes use of Selenium2.

+Day 52:		required instagram, again, not going to bother.

+Day 53:		scrapes data from zillow.com and puts it into a premade Google form. (form has since been deleted).
+We scrape adress, price, and URL from zillow.
+Again, most projects using the inherited Selenium2